 Educate your employees.

 The more your employees know about cyber attacks and how to protect your data, the better off you’ll be.
-It may be as simple as reminding them not to open attachments from people they don’t know or expect, posting procedures for encrypting personal or sensitive information so they don’t forget, or requiring them to change their passwords regularly.
+It may be as simple as reminding them not to open attachments from people they don’t know or expect, posting procedures for encrypting personal or sensitive information so they don’t forget, and requiring them to change their passwords regularly.

 Make sure you’ve got the right partners and platforms.